SkoolNotes/Taproot/KBhHIST201WWII.md

 ## Medical involvement
 Medicatically trained scientists — psycologists, genetisists, and antropologists — supported and implemented the biological basis for the Nazi reasoning of genocide and eugenics.

-Because Natism advocated for eugetnics and supported their research, they w
+Because Natism advocated for eugetnics and supported their research, they were happy to welcome them.